AutoRally/autorally/README.md

 `source autorally/autorally_util/setupEnvLocal.sh`

 before using any AutoRally components.
-See the [wiki](https://github.com/AutoRally/autorally/wiki)for more information about how to set this system up for distributed launches on your vehicle platform.
+See the [wiki](https://github.com/AutoRally/autorally/wiki) for more information about how to set this system up for distributed launches on your vehicle platform.

 _Note:_ If you are unfamiliar with catkin, please know that you must run `source <catkin_ws>/devel/setup.sh` before ROS will be able to locate the autorally packages.
 This line can be added to your ~/.bashrc file.